-- Swinging The Club – Golf Swing Mechanics
+- Proper Golf Swing Mechanics

-Swinging The Club – Golf Swing Mechanics
+Proper Golf Swing Mechanics

-To accomplish this your golf swing should be effortless and uninterrupted with a pause at the top of your backswing.
-Blending all the parts into one process is easier said than done.
+To accomplish this, your golf swing should be effortless and uninterrupted, with a pause at the top of your golf backswing.
+Blending all the parts into one process when you swing a golf club is easier said than done.

-- Downswing and impact
+- Downswing and Impact